aktentasche/bioimage_analysis_framework_demo/README.md

 1. The AMQP message broker that distributes tasks amongst workers
 2. The redis results backend for sending task results back to the requester
-3. The celery services that execute tasks
+3. The celery service that executes tasks
 4. The web frontend (optional)

 ## 1. AMQP broker